leiyangleon/FSH/README.md

 The scripts have been updated to Python 3 as part of a workshop supporting [Chapter 4](https://gis1.servirglobal.net/TrainingMaterials/SAR/Chp4.pdf) (with [tutorial](https://gis1.servirglobal.net/TrainingMaterials/SAR/Chp4_appendixC.pdf)) of the [SAR Handbook](https://servirglobal.net/Global/Articles/Article/2674/sar-handbook-comprehensive-methodologies-for-forest-monitoring-and-biomass-estimation).

 Citation: Flores-Anderson, Africa Ixmucane, Herndon, Kelsey E., Thapa, Rajesh Bahadur, and Cherrington, Emil, eds.
 SAR Handbook: Comprehensive Methodologies for Forest Monitoring and Biomass Estimation (Huntsville, AL: SERVIR GLobal Science Coordination Office, 2019).
 DOI: 10.25966/nr2c-s697.

+## Updates:

+* This Python 2 version of the scripts have been updated to Python 3, which will be ready to use soon.
+* This software has been tested with [ISCE v2.0.0 (released on 20160908)](https://winsar.unavco.org/software/isce).
+This version can process all the ALOS-1 and ALOS-2 stripmap InSAR pairs.
+* It has been tested and failed to work with newer versions of ISCE due to ISCE file format change.
+We will work on the updated release of FSH (v2.0) for working with all the ISCE versions, including ISCE v3.0 for processing NISAR data.

 ## License: